 Sin is one of the most important concepts in Islam.
 In its essence, it is an act that goes against the teaching of Allah SWT, specifically the ones that were strictly forbidden and prohibited by the superior power.
 As we know, this beautiful religion is a complete guide and code to life; teaching its followers how to live a successful, sin-less, and righteous existence that will not only attain them the acceptance of Allah SWT but also Jannah.
+There are 7 major sins in Islam that will surely land you in hellfire.

 However, Islam, as it is known for being a religion of peace, is actually a religion that understands human nature.
 After all, the holy book was sent down by the very deity that created humans.